thebearjew/blog-posts/2015-11-16-make-your-jekyll-blog-awesome-with-git-submodules.md

 ### Pre-push Git hook
 By default, our newly added submodule will not be automatically pulled when new commits are added.
 Github Pages pulls any submodules only once when the page is initially built.

-A great solution is to use [Git Hooks](http://www.git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) which are Bash scripts executed at specific points along the Git workflow like `pre-commit`, `post-merge`, and `pre-push`.
+A great solution is to use [Git Hooks](http://www.git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) which are Bash scripts executed at specific points along the Git workflow like pre-commit, post-merge, and pre-push.

 For our purposes, it seems to make sense to pull our submodule right before we push.
 When the submodule is pulled, all new commits in the submodule are treated as **one change** in the parent directory.